machineid-io/langchain-machineid-template/README.md

 ## Using this in your own LangChain agents

-To integrate MachineID.io:
+To integrate MachineID:

 - Call **register** when your worker starts
 - Call **validate** before executing major actions or generating output
-- Stop or pause execution when `allowed == false`
+- Stop execution immediately when `allowed == false`

-This prevents chain explosions, runaway agent spawning, and unintended cloud usage.

-**Drop the same register/validate block into any LangChain agent, LCEL chain, or background worker.**
+Drop the same register/validate block into any LangChain agent, LCEL chain, or background worker.
 This is all you need to enforce simple device limits across your LangChain fleet.

 ---